sylefeb/Silice/learn-silice/AlgoInOuts.md

  `(out1,...,outN) <- alg_inst <- (in1,...,inM)`

 This call is *synchronous*: we wait for the algorithm to terminate before getting its outputs.
-In fact, it can be decomposed in two parts:
+In fact, it can be decomposed in two parts that can be called separately as well:
 - the async call `alg_inst <- (in1,...,inM)` which starts the algorithm,
-- the join `(out1,...,outN) <- alg_inst` which waits for the output.
+- the join `(out1,...,outN) <- alg_inst` which waits for termination and reads the output.

 Between call and join the caller continues its operations.
 Also note that the async call does not introduce any cycle for the caller.
 The join, however, waits for as many cycles as necessary.
-Hence, a join in an instruction block makes it a non *one-cycle* block -- one implication, for instance, is that join cannot be used in an always block which has to be a one-cycle block.
+Hence, a join in an instruction block makes it a non *one-cycle* block -- one implication, for instance, is that join cannot be used in an always block which *has to* be a one-cycle block.

 Instead, test whether the algorithm is done using `isdone(alg_inst)`.
 This is a simple test and can therefore be used anywhere.